chadvaradi/Aevorex-codes-v2/modules/financehub/docs/BACKEND_DATA_ENHANCEMENT_PLAN.md

 ### CURRENT STATUS:
 ✅ Backend HTTP client working (h2 package fixed)
-✅ API endpoints responding with mock data
-❌ Frontend not displaying all backend data fields
+✅ DEV-only mocks were used historically for unblock; current PROD policy: no mock data, structured N/A on errors ❌ Frontend not displaying all backend data fields
 ❌ No real-time financial data provider integration